-Leaked figures lay bare EU efforts to secure and export vaccines
+Leaked figures show EU efforts to secure and export vaccines

-EU states have exported 24.8 million does of coronavirus vaccines to 31 countries around the world, according to internal figures which came to light amid a row on "vaccine nationalism".
+EU states had exported 24.7 million does of coronavirus vaccines to 31 countries around the world as of 3 March, according to internal figures which came to light amid a row on "vaccine nationalism".

-The UK was its top export destination, receiving 8.1 million does, followed by Canada (3 million), Japan (2.7 million), Mexico (2.5 million), Saudi Arabia (1 million).
+The UK was its top export destination, receiving 8.1 million does, followed by Canada (3 million), Japan (2.7 million), Mexico (2.5 million), and Saudi Arabia (1 million).

 Join EUobserver today